devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. Edit the panel.
 1. Toggle the query editor to `Code` mode.
-1. Replace the query that is there with one that computes the per-second average rate of increase over a one minute period.
+1. Replace the query that is there with one that computes the per-second average rate of increase over a one-minute period.
    ```
    rate(request_total{source="jwt-pizza-service"}[1m])
    ```